A Collaborative Reasoning Framework for Anomaly Diagnostics in Underwater Robotics: THE AURA COLLABORATIVE REASONING ARCHITECTURE

 \subsection{Human-in-the-Loop Interface}

 The operator's interactions with AURA are managed directly through ROS 2 topics, ensuring seamless integration into the existing robotics ecosystem.
 The nature of the interaction evolves as the system learns.
 As illustrated in Fig. \ref{fig:distillation_example}, initial encounters with novel faults typically involve a longer, exploratory dialogue where the operator provides critical context.
-Subsequent encounters with similar faults often require only a brief, confirmatory exchange, as Agent A's improved characterisation allows Agent B to form a high-quality anomaly detection immediately.
+Subsequent encounters with similar faults often require only a brief, confirmatory exchange, as Agent A's improved characterisation allows Agent B to present the most credible root cause based on previous instances.
 The design presents these AI-generated insights as a cognitive support tool that operates in parallel with the primary piloting and telemetry displays to minimize cognitive load on the operator.
+Additionally, the human in the loop functions as the authority within our framework and hence false alarms, where the system is triggered, but there is no anomaly, will be resolved via human intervention.